yisi23/pagebox/README.md

 `1 page surface * amount of pages that serve given functionality.`

-### Content Security Policy
+## Content Security Policy

 OriginMap takes adventadge of it.
 But CSP on itself is not panacea from XSS: DOM XSS (there are always a lot of ways to insert HTML leading to execution), [JSONP bypasses](http://homakov.blogspot.com/2013/02/are-you-sure-you-use-jsonp-properly.html)

-### Rely on Referrer as OriginPage header
+## Rely on Referrer as OriginPage header

 When I see someone using [referrer as a security measurement I want to cry](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html).

-### Subdomains
+## Subdomains

 Yes you can use subdomains to extract functionality.
-You can end up.
+You can end up with:

 1) follow.site.com